Bachelor of Arts in Media & Mass Communication - Program Goals

 The Media Law and Ethics is a course which teaches the ethical and judicial issues in mass communication.
 Regulations concerning advertising, PR and journalism including the social media are also topical in this course.
 Issues such as censorship, libel, personal privacy, ownership of information will be leaned in a basic sense.

-The pre-capstone course is designed to prepare the students to the pre-production planning and processes for integrated marketing communication projects and campaigns.
+The pre-capstone course is designed to prepare the students to the pre-production planning and processes for radio and tv projects.
 The students will follow certain steps in the production process while identifying and presenting their idea, concept and methodology.
-The students will have comprehensive knowledge about writing the capstone proposals, reports, presentations and designing the ideas for the different IMC campaigns.
+The students will have comprehensive knowledge about writing the capstone proposals, reports, presentations and designing the ideas for the different Radio and TV projects.

 Recommended Study Plan